 The Nurse Aide Training Program focuses on the fundamentals of nursing and care giving techniques.
 The 150-hour course consists of five modules.
 Instructors deliver an intensive hands-on approach to prepare participants with the vocational skills to be a skilled healthcare provider.
 Participants develop knowledge and skills through theory and practice in the classroom and nursing lab settings.
-Participants are given multiple opportunities to practice their skills during their clinical experience at a designated medical facility.

 Upon successful completion of the course and the state examination, participants are credentialed as a Certified Nurse Aide (CNA) and a member of the Hawaii Nurse Aide Registry.